maliahavlicek/what2do2day/readme.md

 Once I had the Places list drawn out, I invested several hours to mockup and fine tune the user experience using Basalmiq.
 [view balsamiq deck](documentation/balsamiq.md)

 Taking the time to do more formal mockups exposed an issue with the crowding of edit buttons and delete buttons.
-I decided that delete is really an update function since I'm using the enabled attribute to hide or show items on the Places and Events pages.
-The more formal  mockups also allowed me to try several different fits and layouts of the data for the main list pages.
-So while not proficient, I am learning the importance as it draws out a more definitive user experience.
-I added layers for filtering and in site adding of reviews.
+I decided that delete is really an update function since I am using the enabled attribute to hide or show items on the Places and Events pages.
+The more formal mockups also allowed me to try several different layouts of the data for the main list pages.
+The mockkups include layers for searching and in site adding of reviews.
+Search non-happy paths were also mocked up.

 ### Surface:
 Below are the decisions and internal dialogs I had to help draw out what the end product will look like.